rtanglao/resume/README.md

 - Vancouver, BC
 - 2004 - 2007

-Co-founder of Bryght which had the world's first hosted Drupal website service.
+Co-founder of Bryght which created the world's first hosted Drupal website service.
 Responsible for technical support, billing and blogging.
 Bryght had one of Canada's first business blogs which I updated daily with Web 2.0 related topics.

 ## Head Blogger, Streamline and Blogue.com